DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

 Generating run and task files
 -----------------------------
 Task and run files are tab-delimited text files (``.tsv``) that specify the order of task in each run, and the order of trials within each task.
-Then create and run a small Python script to generate your run and task files.
+Create and run a small Python script to generate your run and task files.
 Very basic examples are included in example_experiment/make_files.py.
 Depending on your experiment, you may want to add more information.
 Of course you can produce these files by hand, but we prefer to write a function in ``task_files.py`` that does the randomization for us.

 **Run Files**
 Run files that specify the structure of the runs, including the order of the tasks for the run, which task file contains the stimuli for this run.

 Each run file should contain the following columns:

 - task_name: Name of the task
-- task_code: short name of the task
+- task_code: short name of the task. task codes are listed in the `task_table.tsv` file
 - task_file: Name of the task file for this run
 - instruction_dur: Duration of the instruction screen before the task starts (in seconds)
 - start_time: Start time of the task (in seconds from the start of the run)